 Power to the trails: Riding the Rally CX 200s

-Really, there’s no surprises with the Rally XC pedals, and that is a good thing.
+Really, there are no surprises with the Rally XC pedals, and that is a good thing.
 It makes it easier to switch between other pedals and the Rally’s, as most riders will already be familiar with the SPD cleat system.

 As for battery life, the Rally’s hold a charge quite well.
-Garmin says one charge should last 120 hours, depending on use, and that seems accurate so far.
+One charge should last 120 hours depending on use, according to Garmin, and that seems accurate so far.

 Garmin Cycling Dynamics